137th Special Operations Wing

 The 137th Special Operations Wing is a unit of the Oklahoma Air National Guard located at Will Rogers Air National Guard Base, Oklahoma.
 If activated to federal service, the wing is gained by Air Force Special Operations Command.
 During World War II, its predecessor, the 404th Fighter Group, flying Republic P-47 Thunderbolts, provided close air support to troops following the Operation Overlord, the Normandy landing until the close of the war.
 The wing is entitled to the honors won by the group by temporary bestowal.

 The wing was activated during the Korean War and deployed to France.
 The unit later engaged in strategic and tactical airlift, and air refueling before being redesignated as a special operations wing.

 Overview

-The 137th Special Operations Wing's MC-12W mission is to provide light tactical manned intelligence, surveillance, and reconnaissance to US Special Operations Command.
-This unique aircraft enhances US Special Operations Command's capability to project US military presence worldwide.
-The wing also boasts unique capabilities supporting US Air Force's Air Mobility Command with the 137th Aeromedical Evacuation Squadron providing global medical airlift for America's injured or wounded; and Air Combat Command with the 146th Air Support Operations Squadron providing Tactical Air Control Parties to various US Army Infantry Brigade Combat Teams.
+The 137th Special Operations Wing operates the MC-12W aircraft, to provide light tactical manned intelligence, surveillance, and reconnaissance (ISR) for U.S. Special Operations Command.

+In addition, the Wing supports U.S. Air Force's Air Mobility Command through the 137th Aeromedical Evacuation Squadron, which provides global medical airlift.

+The Wing also supports Air Combat Command through the 146th Air Support Operations Squadron, which supplies Tactical Air Control Party (TACP) capabilities to U.S. Army Infantry Brigade Combat Teams.